White House Vets

 Ines qualified from the University of Berlin in 1994.
 After the fall of the "wall", she used her new found freedom to travel and came to work in England in 1999.

 She has worked in practices in Yorkshire, Humberside, and the West Midlands.
 She enjoys the variety of work, but has a particular interest in soft tissue surgery and cardiac ultrasonagraphy.
 Her husband is also a vet, and together they have three children and a much-loved cat called "Kitty".
-She loves her garden and enjoys walking.
+She loves her garden, producing large quantities of vegetables,and enjoys walking and swimming.

 Ines has lately (August 2017) introduced Leech Therapy into the practice as another tool in the vet healing kit.